kotlinguistics/IPA-Transcribers/README.md

 4. Request a feature and I will record your interest.
     - Given enough interest, I *may* still try to implement other languages or features.

+The bulk of this project is in [this directory](./src/commonMain/kotlin/com/github/medavox/ipa_transcribers).

-As of writing this (March 2019), I'm still working on implementing the basic rule-based transcribers for all the eligible languages I'll be covering.
+As of writing this (November 2019), I'm still working on implementing the basic rule-based transcribers for all the eligible languages I'll be covering.

 Please bear in mind that this project is a massive undertaking for one person;